natri0/questionable/README.md

 - Nametagging players: give someone a prefix to show off their role in the community!
 - Leashing players: someone is misbehaving? make them unable to get away!

-**Warning:** currently, if someone's sitting on you, you won't see it :c this is work-in-progress!

 ## Server vs. Client

 | Feature  | Required on client | Required on server |